thygate/stable-diffusion-webui-depthmap-script/README.md

 ﻿# Depth Maps for Stable Diffusion WebUI
 This script is an addon for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depthmaps` from the generated images.
 The result can be viewed on 3D or holographic devices like VR headsets or [loogingglass](https://lookingglassfactory.com/) display, used in Render- or Game- Engines on a plane with a displacement modifier, and maybe even 3D printed.

-To generate realistic depth maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL.
-See [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info.
+To generate realistic depth maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL (see [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info), or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.

 ## Examples
 [![screenshot](examples.png)](https://raw.githubusercontent.com/thygate/stable-diffusion-webui-depthmap-script/main/examples.png)

-## Updates
+## Changelog
+* v0.2.2 new features
+    * added (experimental) support for AdelaiDepth/LeReS (GPU Only!)
+    * new option to view depthmap as heatmap
+    * optimised ui layout
 * v0.2.1 bugfix
     * Correct seed is now used in filename and pnginfo when running batches. (see [issue](https://github.com/thygate/stable-diffusion-webui-depthmap-script/issues/35))
 * v0.2.0 upgrade